jpSimkins/Drupal2WordPress-Plugin/README.md

     - Basically you want to have your taxonomies setup for the import process.
 - Create needed post types for import
 - Create taxonomies for import
-- Run this pluing to start the import process
+- Run this plugin to start the import process
 - Select desired options
 - Associate the taxonomies (optional)
 - Associate the post types (optional)
 - Import data
-- Add any .htaccess edits if necessary
+- Add any `.htaccess` edits if necessary
 - Enjoy :)

 ## Todo